Euro zone bond yields fall again; focus remains on virus, policy measures

-Eurozone bond yields fell further on Thursday as global markets remained wary of the second wave of coronavirus infections, while European analysts focused on the policy response to the pandemic.
+Euro zone bond yields fell further on Thursday as global markets remained wary of a second wave of coronavirus infections, while European analysts focused on the policy response to the pandemic.
 New outbreaks of the coronavirus in South Korea and China aroused concern, sending global stock markets lower, as more countries begin to re-open their economies.

-Safe-haven 10-year German bond yields fell 1 basis point to -0.54%.
-Italian 10-year bond yields were unchanged at 1.81% after falling to a near 10-day low at 1.79% earlier in the session.
+Safe-haven 10-year German bond yields fell more than 1 basis point to -0.55%, a six-day low, before stabilizing.
+Italian 10-year bond yields were last up 1 bps at 1.82% after falling to a near 10-day low at 1.77% earlier in the session.
 "Swings in risk appetite after yesterday's Mr. Powell's cautious tones and more in general related to the developments of lockdown measures will remain an important driver," UniCredit's analysts told clients, citing a light data calendar on Thursday.
 U.S. Federal Reserve Chairman Jerome Powell warned of the worst recession since World War Two on Wednesday.

 The European Central Bank released its latest economic bulletin, where it reiterated the message that it stands ready to do everything necessary to support the euro area during the coronavirus crisis.
 It said it is fully prepared to increase the size of its emergency bond purchases and adjust their composition by as much as necessary and for as long as needed.
 Germany's constitutional court last week gave the ECB three months to explain the proportionality of its bond purchases or risk losing Germany's Bundesbank as a participant in the program.